The Kung Fu Panda Druid/Monk Multiclass

 You now get the ability to attack twice whenever you take the Attack action on your turn.
 This can be used while in Wild Shape but there are some limitations to it.

 Essentially, the only thing you can’t do is make an extra multiattack while you are in a form that has it.
 You’d have to choose an extra specific attack that the form has.
 Still, depending on the beast this could mean a second potential crowd control ability.

-For example if you’re in a form that has a multiattack, bite, and claw attacks you can take the multiattack for the bite + claw then take an additional bite attack with your extra attack.
+For example, if you’re in a form that has a multiattack, bite, and claw attacks you can take the standard multiattack or two bites or two claws.